JeremyRand/namecoin.org/docs/faq/index.md

 ### What is a sidechain?

-A *sidechain* is a blockchain whose consensus rules necesarily involve validating data from another blockchain (referred to as the *parent chain*).
+A *sidechain* is a blockchain whose consensus rules necessarily involve validating data from another blockchain (referred to as the *parent chain*).
 The concept of sidechains was first proposed by Satoshi Nakamoto in 2010, and was first deployed in production by Namecoin in October 2011.
 Subsequent examples of sidechains deployed in production include P2Pool (December 2011) and Liquid (October 2018).
-Note that the existence of Turing-complete scripts (e.g. on Ethereum) that can validate blockchain data does **not** make Turing-complete blockchains sidechains, because the validation logic in such cases is part of the transction rather than the consensus rules.
+Note that the existence of Turing-complete scripts (e.g. on Ethereum) that can validate blockchain data does **not** make Turing-complete blockchains sidechains, because the validation logic in such cases is part of the transaction rather than the consensus rules.

 ### What is a merge-mined sidechain?